Kent's Perl Programs

 Curated tools and programs by Kent Nassen.
 Unix-born, Perl-shaped, and field-tested.

-(What happens when AI tries to write your web content.
+(This is what happens when an AI tries to write your web content.
 I don't talk like this.)